About the San Diego Museum of Man

 - BEERology features thousands of years of beer history from around the world, including cool artifacts like a solid-gold cup of an Incan king.

 - Monsters! is a fun exhibit for families that explores how we turn our fears into creatures of myth and legend.
-After the monsters, have fun in our kid-centered Adventure Kids in Egypt exhibit.

 - Race: Are We So Different? explains in clear, helpful language the origins of race and racism, and helps us understand how to deal with them in productive, enlightening ways.